Frustrating, isn’t it?

 But for reasons out of your control, you hear one of the worst, most crushing statements any salesperson, BDM or account manager can ever hear:

 “I’m too busy right now, call me in a few months”.

-All that hard work generating the lead in the first place, the research, the anticipation, the time on the call, and then... those words you’d prayed not to hear, painfully whispered right into your eardrum.
+All that hard work with lead generation in the first place, the research, the anticipation, the time on the call, and then… those words you’d prayed not to hear, painfully whispered right into your eardrum.